ClousTom/ARP---Assignment-1/README.md

 ```

 ## Compiling and running the code
-Make all the .c files in `src/` executable, running:
+Make all the .c files inside `src/` executable, running:
 ```console
 chmod +x *.c
 ```